 As a result of the large increase in the number and scale of offshore renewable energy projects, it has been recognised that the cumulative effects of these have potential implications for small and large craft alike.
-Existing and future offshore developments by other EU Member States may also add to the cumulative effects.
+Existing and future offshore developments by other EU Member States may also add to the cumulative effect.

-There is an awareness that the development of tidal impoundments could also lead to incombination effects (effects arising from these developments in combination with other activities; e.g. wind, tidal and wave renewable installations, fishing and offshore oil and gas activities and those associated with UK and European Marine Protected Areas, including Marine Conservation Zones) that might impact all mariners.
+There is an awareness that the development of tidal impoundments could also lead to in-combination effects (effects arising from these developments in combination with other activities; e.g. wind, tidal and wave renewable installations, fishing and offshore oil and gas activities and those associated with UK and European Marine Protected Areas, including Marine Conservation Zones) that might impact all mariners.
 The cumulative and in-combination effects of offshore energy installations on navigation routes will be increasingly significant and must be taken into account in future siting proposals and plans.

-Currently it is common practice for developers to provide site plans that show their proposed development in isolation.
-Examples of this are readily available in application documents for developments in the Irish Sea and in the southern North Sea.
-This is confusing and fails to provide a visual understanding of the cumulative and in-combination effects on shipping and navigation that might be caused by other adjacent offshore developments in the area.
+It is common practice for developers to provide site plans that show their proposed development in isolation.
+This is confusing and fails to provide a visual understanding of the cumulative and incombination effects on shipping and navigation that might be caused by other adjacent offshore developments in the area.
 As the number and complexity of future developments increases, the RYA expects development site plans to include all adjacent developments (including projects for which consent has been sought or granted, as well as those already in existence) that may affect shipping and navigation safety.